Jacobites, Scottish History small group mature travellers tour

 Accommodation: Clan Macduff hotel Fort William or similar.

 The Jacobite steam train runs from Fort William to the coastal town of Mallaig, passing the Glenfinnan viaduct (seen in the Harry Potter films).
 A one way ticket for the Jacobite train is included so that, on the return journey in the coach, the group can stop at the Glenfinnan Monument and Loch Nam Uamh, where Bonnie Prince Charlie landed in 1945.
-There is a visitor centre at the monument and a tour is included.

 Day 14: Oban